Everyone has a piece of the child-welfare puzzle. Come join the table. --by Wendi Park

 True religion is walking with the vulnerable in their distress (James 1:27); it is loving our enemy (Mat.
 5:44), it is forgiving and reconciling (2 Cor.
 5:18-19), being gracious and compassionate (Ps.
 145:8).
 God invites me; no, He urges me to connect with brokenness, with suffering, with those that look and think different than me.
 That is what Christ has done for me.
 I, too, am broken and in the process of being restored and this acknowledgement is a profound game changer.
 From one broken person to another, but with an unstoppable hope for change, we need God to lean in over us and restore us to a collective masterpiece.
 We were created to belong.

 While religious leaders in all their spiritual fervor tried shooing the children away from Jesus (Mat.
 19:14), let us rise up for the vulnerable and reiterate Jesus’ words “Let them come.”
-In whatever way God has created our unique pieces of the puzzle to be, and in whatever traumatized shape they come, let them come unhindered into our lives.
-In other words, let’s stick around the puzzle table and be part of the restoration.
+In whatever way God has created our unique pieces of the puzzle to be, and in whatever capacity children and families are to connect with us, let them come unhindered into our lives.
+In other words, let's stick around the puzzle table and be part of the restoration.

 What I find to be most encouraging across Canada is a renewed desire and passion in little pockets across our nation to be part of the child welfare solution.
 Canadian Christians want to make a difference, they just need healthy connections and practical next steps to do so effectively.
 That is how BELONG SUMMIT has organically sprouted in Winnipeg.
 The BELONG SUMMIT helps participants discover their unique piece in the child welfare puzzle and offers practical supports and connections for the challenging journey.